 For more information on conditions of appointment for temporary employees, please see the Temporary Employment Memo.

-- Hiring unit completes the Request to Hire (RTH) Temporary Employee form online, then prints and routes for signatures.
+- Hiring unit completes the Request to Hire (RTH) Temporary Employee online form

 - The form must include a clear justification stating why the position is needed, along with a description of duties and responsibilities.

 - The form should be submitted in advance, once the hiring unit is aware of the need for the position, in order to expedite processing.